 The Proton Mission

-It is also amazing to see how the proton venture goes on with their mission to build secure internet tools that value privacy.
-In 2017 they were introducing Proton VPN, becoming a fully open source and transparent VPN service.
+It is also amazing to see how the proton venture goes on with its mission to build secure internet tools that value privacy.
+In 2017 they were introducing Proton VPN, becoming a fully open-source and transparent VPN service.
 And in December 2019 they announced another project I am pretty excited about: the Proton Calendar, which is currently in beta.
 If you are a Proton Mail or Proton VPN user you can test the beta version via https://beta.protonmail.com/login

 What email provider do you use?
 Feel free to post a comment or drop me line at

 (which I handle by now also using ProtonMail).

 Disclaimer: I am a paying customer of ProtonMail, despite having no further business relation with Proton Technologies AG